Is MyPoints a Scam? A Look At The MyPoints Rewards Program

 For every coupon you redeem, you will get 10 points.
 Redeem 10 or more coupons in a calendar month and receive a 25 point bonus!

 I was a bit surprised by this section because most sites let you enter contests or just reward you for playing the games for free.
 With MyPoints, these are games like slots, where you purchase points to bet or play the game.

 They are basically giving you cash back on your initial deposit, plus any deposits you make while playing the game in the future.

 When you first join MyPoints, there are surveys available to you that help them complete your profile.
 After that, you will start to see some surveys come in from 3rd parties.

 They don’t really show an estimated time for completion, but they are very clear on how many points you will be rewarded before you take your survey.

 Just like most surveys, you will have to qualify for the survey, and I don’t see anything about getting a small reward for trying to qualify for a survey.

 Videos are very simple at MyPoints.
 You will be rewarded 1 point per video you watch with a limit of 10 per day.

-It looks like they always have more then 10 videos available, so you should be able to complete this everyday.
+It looks like they always have more than 10 videos available, so you should be able to complete this every day.

 Score (Browser Toolbar)